McDonald's Sweet Chili Sauce

 To celebrate the Olympic Winter Games in February 2010 McDonald's introduced this new Asian-inspired dipping sauce for the chain's McNuggets.
 The sauce quickly became a top-requested favorite and the cloning requests for it have been coming in.
 McDonald's says the sauce will only be available for a limited time, so I had to get on the case right away if I was going to reverse-engineer this one.
-It took me about eight attempts to discover the right proportion of corn syrup to granulated sugar for the perfect consistency and sweetness.
+It took me about eight attempts to discover the right proportion of corn syrup to granulated sugar for the perfect consistency and sweetness for this homemade chili sauce.
 Cayenne pepper provides the necessary kick along with chili sauce, which you can find at the grocery store where the Asian foods are parked.
 It also goes by the name Sambal Olek, or just Sam to its close friends.
-Use the McDonald's sweet chili sauce recipe as a dipping sauce for your home-cooked chicken fingers and nuggets.
+Use this as a dipping sauce for your home-cooked chicken fingers and nuggets.

 - 2 tablespoons plus 2 teaspoons white vinegar